Fake News

 How disinformation is undermining our cities

-Disinformation is a modern reality, sowing division in communities – but it's also affecting our cities’ ability to function says University of Melbourne expert
+Disinformation is a modern reality.
+It sows distrust and division in communities, but it’s also affecting our cities’ ability to function

 Our government must trust the experts

-The pandemic saw a rise in anti-expert sentiment, including from government, but the public still trusts the experts, says University of Melbourne expert.
+The pandemic saw a rise in anti-expert sentiment, including from government, but does the public really distrust the advice of experts?

 A little bird didn’t tell me

 The hack attack on Twitter was aimed at financial gain, but what happens when hacking turns political?
-University of Melbourne experts look at what is needed.
+Regulation is part of the answer, as is becoming more savvy ourselves

 The truth is out there (if only I could find it)